10 Stages of Grief & Strategies for Healing

 Stage 4: Physical Illness

-Diseases or illnesses that impact the physical body are referred to as physical pain, and they are frequently typified by symptoms including organ dysfunction, weariness, and pain.
+Diseases or illnesses that affect the physical body are referred to as physical ailments, and they are frequently characterized by symptoms such as organ dysfunction, fatigue, and pain.
 Here are a few actual cases of persons exhibiting bodily signs of distress:

 Cardiovascular illness, which can impact a middle-aged man’s everyday activities and quality of life, is characterized by chest pain, dyspnea, and frequent exhaustion.